 Wait Until the Jars Have Cooled

 Don't make the rookie mistake of tightening the bands as soon as you remove your jars from the canner.
 Adjusting the bands while the jars are hot will disturb the gasket and lead to failed seals.
 It's okay if the bands have loosened a bit during processing.

 Let the jars cool at room temperature for at least 12 hours (and up to 24 hours) before you test the seals.
 You'll probably notice that the level of the contents is lower than when you packed the jars.
 This is to be expected.
 Don't be tempted to open the jars and add more food.
 This'll break the seal, and you'll have to reprocess any jar that you opened.

 How to Test Canning Jar Seals

-Once at least 12 hours has passed, you can safely remove the screw bands, and test the seal of each jar.
-Here are the three different methods you can use.
+Once at least 12 hours have passed, you can safely remove the screw bands, and test the seal of each jar.
+Here are the 3 different methods you can use.

 A properly sealed jar lid will not spring up when you press down in the center.
 Use a finger to press down on the middle of the lid.